popoyuyu/capstone/README.md

 * 5:15: cont research with mapbox
 * 9:00 - 11:00: watching videos refresh on firebase

+### Tuesday, 03/08
+* 8:20: implementing firebase from watching youtube / learn how to program

 ## License

 _Permission is hereby granted, free of charge, to any person obtaining a copy